 Rivers to the Persian Gulf and Oman Sea: How Falling Freshwater Flow Threatens Marine Balance

-Seasonal and permanent rivers feeding the Persian Gulf and Oman Sea are drying.
+Seasonal and permanent rivers feeding the Persian Gulf and the Oman Sea (Mokran Sea) are drying.
 Declining freshwater flow raises salinity, harms fisheries, erodes coasts, and alters marine ecosystems.

 Today, climate change, upstream damming, desalination discharges, groundwater extraction, and urban expansion have significantly reduced freshwater reaching the Gulf and the Oman Sea.
 The result is not just reduced river volume—it is a transformation in marine salinity, spawning grounds, fisheries stability, coral health, and even coastal geomorphology.